kaiosilveira/design-patterns/iterator/README.md

 # Iterator

-**Book definition:** Provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
+Provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

 ## Structure